bediger4000/bediger4000/README.md

 Interested in why computer programs and operating systems can do what they do.

+Is a quine in the Unix text processing language `nroff` possible?
+A quine that executes a macro, that is.

+Let me know, bediger8@gmail.com
 <!--
 **bediger4000/bediger4000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.